Yuan-Meng/personal_website_2.0/content/posts/career_reflection/index.md

 > You career will likely be measured in decades, not by performance review cycles. --- *The Software Engineer's Guidebook*, ch.
 3, p.
 45

 I had a straightforward educational path: K-12 $\rightarrow$ undergrad $\rightarrow$ PhD.
 I used to think a "normal" engineering career would be just as linear: Junior (E3/E4) $\rightarrow$ Senior (E5) $\rightarrow$ Staff (E6) $\rightarrow$ Senior Staff (E7) $\rightarrow$ Principal (E8) $\rightarrow$ Distinguished (E9) $\rightarrow$ [FIRE](https://en.wikipedia.org/wiki/FIRE_movement).
-Then I realized getting to the Senior level fast means little since everyone gets because sooner or later, as it's the terminal level at most tech companies.
+Then I realized getting to the Senior level fast means little since everyone gets there sooner or later, as it's the terminal level at most tech companies.
 By contrast, not everyone can or wants to go beyond that.
 Getting to Staff+ levels requires luck, budgets, and, more importantly, the very curiosity and passion that drove you to become an engineer in the first place.

 Engineer A might progress through E3/E4 $\rightarrow$ E5 $\rightarrow$ E6 promotions quickly at their current company but struggle to find Staff+ roles elsewhere if all they know is how to make things work in one particular environment.
 Meanwhile, Engineer B makes a lateral move or gets down-leveled to join a larger, more technically sophisticated company, but may find it easier to land Staff+ positions later on thanks to the technical depth/breadth/complexity they've learned to navigate.
 Over and again in Merih Taze's and Gergely Orosz's books and from my favorite Staff+ engineers, this message rings true: If you plan to build an engineering career over decades, play the long game.
 Chase your curiosity and passion, and one day you shall become a force of nature in your field.
 If this is not a life goal of yours, great --- you have even less of a reason to stress about levels and promotions.